mikkokallio/bicep-workshop/docs/unit_0.md

 ## Task 0.2: Test basic Linux commands

+If you're not familiar with Linux commands, the following may be useful during the workshop.

 - Create a new folder `mkdir bicep-workshop`.
 - Go to the folder `cd bicep-workshop`.
 (Note: You can use tab for completion.)
 - Create an empty file with `touch main.bicep`.